-1.2.2 A Human Right
+1.1.2 A Human Right

 The pursuit of gender equity is strongly embedded within the framework of fundamental human rights and gender justice.
-Nigeria's Gender Policy (NGP) which derives from international conventions to which Nigeria is a signatory affirms this.
-The Constitution of Nigeria (1999) prohibits discrimination on the grounds of gender.
+Nigeria's National Gender Policy (NGP) which derives from international conventions to which Nigeria is a signatory affirms this.
+The Constitution of the Federal Republic of Nigeria (1999) prohibits discrimination on the grounds of gender.
 The section on Fundamental Human Rights states that "a citizen of Nigeria of a particular community, ethnic group, place of origin, circumstances of birth, sex, religion or political opinion shall not by reason only that he or she is such a person, be discriminated against."
 The University of Ibadan is committed to ensuring the observance of the rights of all the members of the community irrespective of gender.
-To attain this goal, the University of Ibadan will adopt and institutionalize a Gender Policy in order to enshrine the rights, responsibilities and privileges of being a member of this institution.
+To attain this goal, the University of Ibadan will adopt and institutionalise a Gender Policy in order to enshrine the rights, responsibilities and privileges of being a member of this institution.

-1.2.3 A Prerequisite for Sustainable Development
+1.1.3 A Prerequisite for Sustainable Development

-Investments in both genders are now recognized as crucial to achieving sustainable development.
+Investments in both genders are now recognised as crucial to achieving sustainable development.
 Every member of the community is regarded as having the potential to contribute to the development of this institution.
-It is also realized that in all societies, low levels of education and training, poor health and nutritional status, and limited access to resources to a particular group, not only hamper those citizens' quality of life, but also limit productivity and hinder economic efficiency and growth.
+It is also realised that in all societies, low levels of education and training, poor health and nutritional status, and limited access to resources to a particular group, not only hamper those citizens' quality of life, but also limit productivity and hinder economic efficiency and growth.
 This is especially true of females.
 Thus, promoting and improving the status of women need to be pursued, not only for reasons of equity and social justice but also because it makes economic sense and is good development practice.
 Higher education institutions in developing nations are a catalyst for such growth.
-The University of Ibadan, in keeping with its vision statement sees itself as being in the vanguard for changing all social and cultural impediments that may constrain the full realization of people's potentials.
+The University of Ibadan, in keeping with its vision statement sees itself as being in the vanguard for changing all social and cultural impediments that may constrain the full realisation of people's potentials.
 Therefore, every member of the university has to be treated with respect and dignity.

-1.2.4 A Benchmark for Institutional Advancement
+1.1.4 Benchmark for Institutional Advancement

-Gender equity is increasingly prioritized as an indicator of development and global acceptance in networks of higher education.
+Gender equity is increasingly prioritised as an indicator of development and global acceptance in networks of higher education.
 The quality and effectiveness of an institution is, in part, judged by its gender sensitivity at global level.
-U I's Gender Policy provides an institutional framework for all programmes and projects so that all stakeholders in the community can benefit from the initiative.
-It provides the benchmark by which the laws governing the institution, relations between members of the university community, its activities in research, teaching, resource mobilization, welfare services and community involvement will be evaluated.
+UI's Gender Policy provides an institutional framework for all programmes and projects so that all stakeholders in the community can benefit from the initiative.
+It provides the bench- mark by which the laws governing the institution, relations between members of the university community, its activities in research, teaching, resource mobilisation, welfare services and community involvement will be evaluated.
 Thus, gender will become an overarching issue in all sectors of university life.
 The Gender Policy will also ensure that the system is transformed by the process of promoting greater gender equity.

-1.2.5 Key to Problem Solving
+1.1.5 Key to Problem Solving

 The integration of gender in programme planning and implementation is critical to solving institutional and societal problems.
 For example, gender should be a key component of the University's HIV/ AIDS, Research Management, ICT and Quality Assurance policies.
-The Gender Policy will also help address the problem of ensuring equity in access in those units, faculties, departments and decision making bodies which show a wide gender disparity.
-It will also provide a mechanism for addressing institutional challenges of campus security, elimination of gender violence and equity in provision of accommodation.
+The Gender Policy will also help address the problem of ensuring equity in access in those